ubiquolabs/im-contactosms-sdk-php/README.md

 # SMS API PHP SDK

 A PHP SDK for interacting with the SMS API service.
-This SDK provides easy-to-use methods for managing contacts, sending messages, and handling tags.
+This SDK provides easy-to-use methods for managing contacts, sending messages, and handling tags with **perfect UTF-8 character support**

 ## Requirements